-Go to Deferred non-commercial business loss from a prior year below.
+Go to Deferred non-commercial business loss from a prior year in the next column.

-If you used code 5 at G you must complete Reference for code 5 at C item P9 on page 4 of your schedule.
+You must complete Reference for code 5 at C item P9 on page 4 of your schedule.
 Read on.

 REFERENCE FOR CODE 5

 If your business activity is covered by a product ruling that includes advice that the Commissioner will exercise his discretion to allow a loss from that business activity: